inlined/firebase-ecommerce/site/dataconnect-generated/js/default-connector/README.md

 // Call the `createOrderRef()` function to get a reference to the mutation. const ref = createOrderRef(createOrderVars);
-// Variables can be defined inline as well. const ref = createOrderRef({ customerId: ..., chargeId: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });
+// Variables can be defined inline as well. const ref = createOrderRef({ chargeId: ..., paymentIntentId: ..., receiptUrl: ..., subtotalPrice: ..., totalTax: ..., totalShippingPrice: ..., totalPrice: ..., financialStatus: ..., fulfillmentStatus: ..., });

 // You can also pass in a `DataConnect` instance to the `MutationRef` function. const dataConnect = getDataConnect(connectorConfig);